swadhinchandpatro/NextJs-MicroFrontend/README.md

 ```

-Rest , will be handled in consumer .
+Rest , will be handled by other microfrontend project .

-For More Queries contact @VipulPathak
+For More Queries please create issues to improve further